ACIIL/UnityChanToonShaderVer2_Project/README.md

 # Intro:
-UTS-ac shader, a git fork of UnityChanToonShaderVer2_Project with lighting improvements and bug fixes based on the v2.0.4+ versions.
+UTS2-ac shader, a git fork of UnityChanToonShaderVer2_Project (UTS2) with lighting improvements and bug fixes based on the v2.0.4+ versions.
 Tweaks by ACiiL.

 https://github.com/ACIIL/UnityChanToonShaderVer2_Project

-Credits to the original author(s) unity3d-jp for humbly providing UTS2 open source to everyone and those that helped me develop the improvements.
+Credits to the original author(s) unity3d-jp for humbly providing UTS2 open source and those that helped me develop the improvements.

 https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project